On Undecided LP, Clustering and Active Learning: Covering points by monochromatic balls using proximity queries

-\paragraph*{Problem statement.} The input is a set of $n$ colored points $\PS$, and assume that the points of $\PS$ can be covered by $\kopt$ balls, such that each ball covers only points of a single color.
-Here, we assume that we are given access to the points via a \NN oracle queries (i.e., no \FN queries).
+The input is a set of $n$ colored (say, by two colors) points $\PS$, and assume that the points of $\PS$ can be covered by $\kopt$ balls, such that each ball covers only points of a single color.
+Here, the access to the points is via a \NN oracle queries (i.e., no \FN queries).
 The task at hand is to classify the points correctly (i.e., decide their color) using a small number of oracle queries, by an efficient algorithm.